 Previously, she spent 7 years serving on both the Boards of Channel 4 television, where she chaired the Renumeration Committee and the global retailer Mothercare PLC.

 She has won many awards for services to business over the years, including being named Business Woman of the Year and most Inspirational Woman of the Year.
 She has also been presented with the coveted Spirit of Everywoman Award, acknowledging her outstanding achievements in changing the landscape for women in business.
 Karren has emerged as a powerful advocate for British business and in September 2013 addressed the Conservative Party Conference and is proud to be the Small Business Ambassador to the Party, traveling up and down the country meeting and engaging with small business owner who are the back bone of the British economy.
 She serves on the Department for Culture Media & Sport's WISAB (Women in Sport Advisory Board) to help increase the status, influence and participation of women in the world of Sport.

 She is also the Chairman of Mentore, a business whose sole purpose is to use mentoring as a solution for businesses to accelerate the development of female talent in their organisations to increase diversity at board and at senior levels in companies across the UK.

 Charity plays a large part in her life and she is the Patron of The Stroke Association and an Ambassador for WellChild and Teenage Cancer Trust.

 She has a business doctorate from the University of Birmingham.
 She is a columnist and has written 4 books, her latest one being a Sunday Times best seller.
+She has been made a Conservative Party Life Peer and will join the Lords as Baroness Brady later this year.
 She also appears on the BBC show The Apprentice.
 She is married with two teenage children.